rabbitmq/rabbitmq-website/tutorials/tutorial-five-java.md

 java -cp $CP ReceiveLogsTopic "kern.*" "*.critical"
 ```

-And to emit a log with a routing key "`kern.critical`" type:
+And to emit a log with a routing key `kern.critical` type:

 ```bash
 java -cp $CP EmitLogTopic "kern.critical" "A critical kernel error"